alexrudnick/dissertation/BURNDOWN.md

   we think we're going to do.
 Should be basically like the en-es data preparation script.
     * DONE pick lemmatizer/stemmer to use (can just use FreeLing!)
-  * make an annotation script to stick classifier answers on all words we have a classifier for.
     * make features out of those annotations

   * This is roughly our "classifier stacking" approach, or basically "L2", except that in the semeval paper we trained on the real answers and tested on classifier answers, which was goofy

-  * And furthermore, what we can do is just run the classifiers in "annotator" mode -- we blow through an input file and we classify with an existing classifier, then just save the classifier as an annotation.
+  * Run the classifiers in "annotator" mode -- we blow through an input file and we classify with an existing classifier, then just save the classification as an annotation.
     * notably, we want to write down the answer *on the particular token* that we are going to try to classify later -- it is not a property of the sentence as a whole.
 The sentence as a whole is not a classification problem; it could have multiple different tokens that need to get classified.
-  * What we're going to need to do is build preprocessing for Europarl.
-We need to get Europarl text into the format the Chipa expects and aligned in the same way as the bibles.

 ## integration
 hack up squoia again if necessary